FAQs

 The main ML library we use will be PyTorch.
 During more open-ended projects you’re welcome to use different libraries, but the exercises will all be based around PyTorch, and fixing bugs might be harder if participants are all using different libraries.

-During the chapter on transformers and interpretability, we’ll also make heavy use of TransformerLens, a library developed by Neel Nanda.
+During the chapter on Transformers and Interpretability, we’ll also use TransformerLens, a library developed by Neel Nanda.

 -